Stratio/sparta/doc/src/site/sphinx/outputs.rst

 Redis Configuration
 ====================

-The output of Redis not use the generic implementation with DataFrames, this implementation save each UpdateMetricOperation in redis hash sets.
+The output of Redis doesn't use the generic implementation with DataFrames.